vineetp6/Flashlight/README.md

 # Flashlight
 ![flashlight](https://user-images.githubusercontent.com/97734029/213902849-4d71cc0f-9823-4225-8b80-816a752ec605.png)

 This app quickly and easily turns on the flash next to the rear camera, and keeps it continuously lit.
-It is a small demo app made as a part of one hour coding sprint.

 ### For Android Users